Sprint retrospectives are the only ceremony most teams actually like. They are also the ceremony with the shortest memory.

 ├── cli.ts

-A pattern engine that produces beautiful reports but changes nothing is an expensive dashboard.
-Track these signals to know if it is working:
+A pattern engine that produces beautiful reports and changes nothing is overhead.

 Pattern resolution rate.
-Of the top 10 patterns identified in Q1, how many moved to "resolved" or "improving" status by Q2?
-Target: at least 2-3 of the top 10 showing measurable progress per quarter.[7]
+Of the top 10 patterns identified in Q1, how many moved to "resolved" or "improving" by Q2?
+Realistic target: 2–3 of the top 10 showing measurable progress per quarter.[7]
+Below that, you are running observability theater.

 Action item completion rate.
-If the team uses the report to generate focused action items, track whether completion rates improve from the typical 40-50% baseline.[6]
-The hypothesis is that data-backed priorities are harder to deprioritize.
+If the team uses the report to generate focused action items, watch whether completion rates climb off the typical 40–50% baseline.[6]
+The hypothesis: data-backed priorities are harder to deprioritize than vibes-based ones.

 New pattern emergence.
-A healthy team should see new patterns replace old ones.
-If the same top 5 patterns persist for three consecutive quarters despite awareness, the problem is not visibility.
-Something structural is blocking resolution, and the report should surface that stagnation explicitly.
+A healthy team rotates patterns.
+New ones appear; old ones resolve.
+If the same top 5 persist for three consecutive quarters despite full visibility, the problem is not visibility.
+Something structural is blocking resolution and the report should call that stagnation out explicitly.

 Retro engagement.
-Anecdotally, teams report higher engagement in retros once they know the output feeds a longitudinal system.
-People contribute more carefully when they believe their input has a longer shelf life than two weeks.
+Anecdotally, teams report higher retro engagement once they know the output feeds a longitudinal system.
+People contribute more carefully when the input has a shelf life longer than two weeks.

-Once the basic pipeline runs reliably, several extensions become possible.
+Once the pipeline runs reliably, three extensions are worth the effort.

 Temporal pattern analysis.
 Apply a time-weighted decay so recent sprints count more than older ones.
-Use a sliding window of 6 sprints to detect emerging patterns before they become entrenched.
-This turns the engine from a retrospective tool into a near-real-time early warning system.[1]
+Use a sliding window of 6 sprints to detect emerging patterns before they entrench.
+The engine flips from a retrospective tool into a near-real-time early warning system.[1]

 Cross-team pattern detection.
-If multiple teams run the engine, aggregate their reports to find systemic issues.
+When multiple teams run the engine, aggregate their reports to find systemic problems.
 "Deployment pipeline bottlenecks" appearing across four teams is not a team problem.
 It is a platform problem.
+The same data, viewed at a different aggregation level, points at a different owner.

 Correlation with delivery metrics.
-Link pattern data with sprint velocity, cycle time, or defect rates.
+Link pattern data to sprint velocity, cycle time, defect rates.
 If a pattern cluster correlates with velocity drops, you have quantitative evidence for the cost of inaction: "deployment friction costs us 15% of sprint capacity."
+That sentence reorders a roadmap.
+Vague friction does not.

 Pre-Launch Checklist